amsword/amsword.github.io/_posts/2019-12-27-Paper-Reading.md

 - Learning Efficient Detector with Semi-supervised Adaptive Distillation
     - arxiv 1/2019. not find if it is in peer-reviewed conf/journal

+# semi-supervised learning
+- A Simple Semi-Supervised Learning Framework for Object Detection
+    - arxiv 12/2020
+    - method
+        - a teacher network is trained on the labled data
+        - label propagation on the unlabled data
+        - apply data augmentation on image as well as the pseudo box if needed
+        - re-train the model
+- Dual Student: Breaking the Limits of the Teacher in Semi-supervised Learning
+    - iccv 2019
+    - method
+        - each batch contains labeled and unlabeled data. classification task
+        - each sample is augmented twice.
+        - each labeled data are involed in the traditional cross-entropy loss
+        - for each data, the two augmented view's prediction should be close (not this paper's contribution).
+        - if the data point is stable, the prediction between the two networks should be close also.
+Being stable here means that the predicted label of the two augmented view is identical & the highest confidence score is larger than a pre-defined threshold.
+    - contribution
+        - two identical networks with different random initialization
+        - proposed a loss to expec

 # Visual and Lauguage
 - End-to-End Learning of Visual Representations From Uncurated Instructional Videos